 I personally love this stitch.
 I use it often in my designs and even though it’s not as fast as Double Crochet stitch, it’s just a classic and it’s pretty.

-It’s slightly taller than a SC stitch and still offers pretty dense fabric, perfect to be used in totes, pillow cases, garments that you don’t want to be see through, but also in cowls, scarves and blankets!
+It’s slightly taller than an SC stitch and still offers pretty dense fabric, perfect to be used in totes, pillowcases, garments that you don’t want to be see through, but also in cowls, scarves and blankets!

 Double Crochet (DC)